 St. Vincent de Paul Society

 These ministers make home visits to people in need within our parish area to give aid and advice.
 There are opportunities to do Vincentian work city wide: help homeless and battered women start a new life, work with prisoners, work with young mothers to learn parenting skills.
 They meet every Monday at 1:00pm.

 This is a spiritual ministry in which the members offer their prayers for the salvation of souls, the intentions of the parish community, the Church and the World.
 All parishioners, especially the sick, homebound and senior citizens are eligible to be members of this ministry.
 Correspondence is sent out with a spiritual reflection and specific intentions to remember in prayer.

 Our prayer chain is a ministry with a purpose and a commitment.
 The purpose is to faithfully intercede on behalf of others in times of emergency or special needs.
 It is made up of a network of individuals who receive prayer request via email plus several other individuals contacted personally by phone that are committed to pray for special intentions.
 For more information about Prayer Chain Ministry, click here.

 Care and love of knitting or crocheting are combined into this prayerful ministry that reaches out to those in need.
 The minister begins each shawl with prayers and blessings for the recipient.
 Prayerful intentions are continued throughout the creation of the shawl.
 Shawls can be worked on at home at your personal convenience.
 For more information about Prayer Shawl Ministry, click here.

-- Giving Tree (Advent)
+- Giving Tree (December)